 Standardised customers are those that do not have a risk analyst specifically assigned to monitor them.
-This group includes individual customers, Self-Employed Entrepreneurs, and nonportfolioed Retail Banking companies.
+This group includes Individual customers, Self-Employed Entrepreneurs, and non-portfolioed Retail Banking companies.
 Assessment of these risks is based on in-house valuation and automatic decision-making models, complemented by specialised risk-analyst teams whenever required.

-Risk measurement metrics and tools
+→ Risk measurement metrics and tools

-Rating /Scoring Tools
+→ Rating /Scoring Tools

-Santander Portugal uses its own in-house solvency ratings or scorings for the various customer segments, so as to measure the credit quality of a customer or transaction, each rating or scoring corresponding to a likelihood of default.
+Santander Portugal uses its own in-house solvency ratings or scorings for the various customer segments, in order to measure the credit quality of a customer or transaction, each rating or scoring corresponding to a likelihood of default.